Plan the ultimate FIFA World Cup 2026™ experience in Toronto

 A historic, Gothic Revival-style castle where the elegant BlueBlood Steakhouse resides.

-Where to watch if you don’t have tickets for a game
+Where to watch the match if you don’t have tickets

-If you don’t have tickets to the match, just find the nearest soccer-themed bar and big-screen TV.
+If you don’t have tickets to the FIFA World Cup 2026™, just find the nearest soccer-themed bar and big-screen TV.
 The city offers amazing alternative viewing spots where you can enjoy some food and watch the game:

 Real Sports (RS)